odahu/odahu-docs/source/tutorials_local_wine.rst

     MLFlow metrics does not propagate to the tracking server during training.
     This will be implemented in the near future.

 `odahuflowctl` trains the model, verify that it satisfy the GPPI spec and save GPPI binary in the host filesystem.
-Execute the following command to take a look all trained models.
+Execute the following command to take a look at all trained models in the default output directory.

 .. code-block:: console